• Português

 Our vector-borne diseases Score

-Vector-borne diseases score is estimated by integrating Climate Hazard Index (Health) related to the occurrence of dengue, zika and chikungunya arboviruses (mean sceanrio for 2030) 1, Incidence of dengue per 100,000 inhabitants 2 Í
+Vector-borne diseases score is estimated by integrating Climate Hazard Index (Health) related to the occurrence of dengue, zika and chikungunya arboviruses (mean sceanrio for 2030)2, Incidence of dengue per 100,000 inhabitants3

-Data visualization summarizes the analysis of excessive heat in Brazil, disaggregated by municipality, population, and crops, to identify spatial differences and heat stress hotspots across dimensions.
+Data visualization summarizes the analysis of excessive heat in Brazil, disaggregated by municipality, population, and crops, to identify spatial differences and exposure to vector-borne dieases (dengue) hotspots across dimensions.
 By translating complex climate and socio-environmental data into accessible visual formats, data visualization supports better decision-making, enabling targeted interventions, risk prioritization, and policies that advance decent work in agriculture.

 Download